mudu93/Tribute-page/README.md

 # Getting Started
 This project doesn't need any dependencies at the moment.
-You can run clone, fork, download and run on any editor of your choice.
-Modify it to suit as per your needs
+You can clone, fork, download and run on any editor of your choice.
+Modify it to suit as per your needs.

 This proejct was completed as part of fun challenges at freeCodeCamp.org so you can easily run the code at this pen [codepen](https://codepen.io/pen/). <br> You can sign up for a free account and practice as much as you want